When looking for a new home to buy, should I really be concerned about the resale value?

 • Wood shutters or shades so homeowners can block out the light when they want

-• Energy efficient windows that let light in and keep the heat or cold out – see also #5 below
+• Energy-efficient windows that let light in and keep the heat or cold out – see also #5 below

 A good floor plan

-• Open ‘living’ spaces– Whether inviting a few people over or just hanging out with family, big ‘family living’ spaces remain very popular.
-Over the years, the specific purpose of this space may change – for example from play room to media room, but having space is a key feature that continues to be in high demand.
+• Open ‘living’ spaces: Whether inviting a few people over or just hanging out with family, big ‘family living’ spaces remain very popular.
+Over the years, the specific purpose of this space may change – for example, from playroom to media room, but having space is a key feature that continues to be in high demand.

-• Master bedroom with privacy– Homes with master bedrooms away from other rooms are usually preferred.
+• Master bedroom with privacy: Homes with master bedrooms away from other rooms are usually preferred.
 A private master bath is a must, and larger master bedrooms are highly valued.
 And the closets?
 As humans, we’ll always chase the elusive giant master closets.

-• Low noise from outside– Look for homes that feel somewhat insulated from the outside noise.
+• Low noise from outside: Look for homes that feel somewhat insulated from the outside noise.
 Even the most beautiful home becomes less appealing if highway noise keeps the homeowners up all night.
 Homes located in the interior of neighborhoods offer the best safeguard against new construction close to the neighborhood ruining the quiet neighborhood charm.

 Solid Construction

-Higher quality construction and building processes can help a home retain its value much longer.
+Higher-quality construction and building processes can help a home retain its value much longer.
 It may be hard for you to tell just by looking at a home, but there are a few ways to help you in this area.
-Don’t be fooled by expensive -looking finishes and fixtures.
+Don’t be fooled by expensive-looking finishes and fixtures.
 These can often mask poor workmanship that can be very expensive to correct.

-In Texas, home builders are not required by law to be licensed, however, some municipalities do require licenses.
-The better builders usually are licensed and you can check to see which builders are licensed through the Texas Association of Builders.
+In Texas, home builders are not required by law to be licensed; however, some municipalities do require licenses.
+The better builders usually are licensed, and you can check to see which builders are licensed through the Texas Association of Builders.

 Also, check out the home builder’s reviews from previous home buyers.
 The BBB page will contain information about complaints, and you can search for the builder’s reviews on sites such as Yelp, Google, as well as formal sites such as Consumer Affairs.